Joe Quigley: Bromley

 Following the appointment of Harry Wheeler, Quigley was in turn transfer listed and left Maidstone a month later to join Bromley until the end of the campaign.
 He played just six times for the Ravens and was loaned out to Eastbourne Borough and Havant & Waterlooville.
 He was released at the end of the season.

 Dagenham & Redbridge

 In July 2019, Quigley joined Dagenham & Redbridge on a two-year deal.

 Yeovil Town

 On 13 October 2020, after cancelling his contract with Dagenham & Redbridge Quigley joined fellow National League side Yeovil Town on a contract until the end of the 2020–21 season.

 Chesterfield

 On 21 January 2022, Quigley signed a two-and-a-half-year contract with fellow National League side Chesterfield for an undisclosed fee.

 Forest Green Rovers

 On 30 August 2024, Quigley returned to the National League, joining Forest Green Rovers for an undisclosed fee.

+Oldham Athletic

 On 7 August 2025, Quigley joined newly-promoted League Two side Oldham Athletic on a two-year deal.

+Bristol Rovers

+On 2 February 2026, Quigley signed for fellow League Two club Bristol Rovers on a two-and-a-half year deal for an undisclosed fee.